JeffersonLab/iguana/doc/gen/mainpage.md

 Finally, it is important to note _when_ to call action functions in the analysis code.
 For example, some action functions should be called _once_ every event, while others should be called for every particle of the `REC::Particle` bank.
 Some algorithms have _both_ of these types of functions, for example:
-- `iguana::clas12::ZVertexFilter::PrepareEvent`, which must be called first, at the beginning of an event's analysis
+- @link iguana::clas12::ZVertexFilter::PrepareEvent @endlink, which must be called first, at the beginning of an event's analysis
-- `iguana::clas12::ZVertexFilter::Filter`, which must be called on every particle, using the _output_ of `PrepareEvent` in one of its input parameters
+- @link iguana::clas12::ZVertexFilter::Filter @endlink, which must be called on every particle, using the _output_ of `PrepareEvent` in one of its input parameters

 It is highly recommended to read an algorithm's documentation carefully before using it, _especially_ if you use action functions.